oktay-be/aisports-functions/guide.md

             --role="roles/cloudfunctions.invoker"
         ```

-Now, any message published to the `batch-processing-requests` topic will trigger your `process-ai-batch-request` Cloud Function.
+Now, any message published to the `batch-request-created` topic will trigger your `process-ai-batch-request` Cloud Function.